-Transitional and supportive housing must be allowed in all zones that allow residential uses and are subject to the same development standards that apply to other residential uses of a similar type within these zones.
-They are Transitional housing and supportive housing for 6 or fewer persons are also allowed by-right in all zones where single-family, multi-family, and mixed-use developments are permitted, with the exception of the A, R-1, and SD zoning districts.
-Therefore, the County will amend its Zoning Code to permit transitional and supportive housing for up to six persons by-right in the A, R-1, and SD zoning districts to be in compliance with State law if the supportive housing project complies with Government Code Section 65651.
-In addition, the County will amend its Zoning Ordinance to allow transitional and supportive housing independently of the number of persons served by right in all zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses, so long as the supportive housing proposal complies with Government Code Section 65651.
-Additionally
+Transitional and supportive housing must be allowed in all zones that allow residential uses and must be subject to the same development standards that apply to other residential uses of similar type within these zones.
+Transitional housing and supportive housing are currently allowed by-right in all zones where single-family, multi-family, and mixed-use developments are permitted, with the exception of the A, R-1, and SD zoning districts.
+Therefore, the County will amend its Zoning Code to permit transitional and supportive housing by-right in the A, R-1, and SD zoning districts to and subject to the same development standards as residential uses within the same zone in compliance with State law addition, the County wil amend its Zoning Ordinance to allow transitional and supportive housing under AB 216 right all zones where multifamily and by uses are permitted, including nonresidential zones permitting multifamily uses